Posts

 Footnotes

 1. This assumes it is the kind of media I’d be willing to do that with.
-While I gained a lot from Flowers for Algernon, I have no intent to re-read it.
+While I gained a lot from Flowers for Algernon and firmly rate it five stars, I have no intent to re-read it.